 I've always had a love for SFF builds, but hadn't found the case to push me back to it for a while.
 I used to use a Fractal Design Node 304, but it didn't impress me with how large it was for what I wanted.
 I really wanted to try out a sandwich style case and was never fully sold on the looks of the Dan Case A4.
 When I found out about this case I loved the look at the idea behind the build and spine based structure.

 Build turned out pretty good.
 Cable mod cables did their job.
 Noctua fans kept things cool, quiet, and beautifully colored.
-I'm using a Logitech K400 Plus wireless keyboard and touchpad combo to get this thing setup with steam big picture mode.
 Things run hot, but not too hot or too loud given the size.
-Under full gaming load, Assassin's Creed Odyssey, CPU hits low 80C and GPU hits 78C.
+Under full gaming load, Assassin's Creed Odyssey, CPU hits mid 80C and GPU hits 78C.
 No throttling.
-Where's the blue?
-You have to believe it's there.

 Some things of note on some of the items in the build.